 Are data used to make policy, procedure, and practice decisions in our school?
-How regularly do we use these data to inform our decisions?

 Indicator Planning Partially Implemented Implemented Exemplary Evidence 1a.
 Decisions about the school curriculum, instructional programs, academic and behavioral supports, and school improvement initiatives are based on data.
 Decisions about the school curriculum, instructional programs, academic and behavioral supports and school improvement initiatives are rarely systematically based on data.
 Some teachers and programs consistently use valid and reliable data systematically to inform decisions about curriculum, instructional programs, academic and behavioral supports, and school improvement initiatives.
 The data used are valid and reliable.
 A schoolwide formalized and systematic process is in place to monitor and reinforce the continuous improvement of individual learners, subgroups of learners, initiatives, and programs within the school.
-It is implemented by some, but not all, staff.
+It is implemented by some but not all staff.
 The data used are valid and reliable.
 The schoolwide process for data-based decision making is implemented and evident for all children/students and subgroups of children/students, in all classrooms, and is used in decisions about school initiatives or programs, as well.